ishiharaf/tracker/README.md

 Change the contents of `contractor.info` to reflect your information, and `company.info` to reflect the company information.
 After you're done with that, run the app with `node -w` and an invoice will appear inside the `invoices` folder.

 You can pass additional arguments to change some details.
-To change the invoice, you have to change the `outputTxt()` function.
+To change the invoice, you have to edit the source code.

 ## Options
+- `-h` displays a help message.
+- `-a` includes additional expenses on the invoice.
 - `-w` writes an invoice.
 - `-i` takes a file as the input.
 The default is `MM-DD.log`.
 - `-o` changes the output format.
 The default is `txt`.
-It currently supports `txt` and `html`. `all` outputs an invoice in every format.
+It currently supports `txt` and `html`.
+- `-d` changes the hours on the invoice to decimal
 - `-c` changes the billed client.
 Pass the name without the `.info`.
 The default is `company`.
 - `-r` changes the hourly rate.
-The default is `10`.
+The default is `16`.

 ## Setup
 To run this project, clone the repository and run it with node.
 To output the sample log as an invoice, pass `-i 2021-03` or `-i 2021-03.log` as an argument or change the name to reflect the current month and day.